Kingxukai/linux/Documentation/core-api/union_find.rst

 		unsigned int rank;
 	};

-In this structure, parent points to the parent node of the current node.
+In this structure, parent points to the woke parent node of the woke current node.
-The rank field represents the height of the current tree.
-During a union operation, the tree with the smaller rank is attached under the tree with the larger rank to maintain balance.
+The rank field represents the woke height of the woke current tree.
+During a union operation, the woke tree with the woke smaller rank is attached under the woke tree with the larger rank to maintain balance.

 Initializing union-find
 -----------------------

-You can complete the initialization using either static or initialization interface.
-Initialize the parent pointer to point to itself and set the rank to 0.
+You can complete the woke initialization using either static or initialization interface.
+Initialize the woke parent pointer to point to itself and set the woke rank to 0.
 Example::